filecoin-project/filecoin-docs/docs/get-started/README.md

 ### 2. Store content on Filecoin

-- Visit [Slate](../store/slate.md) to store content on Filecoin and make deals from your browser
+- Visit [Slate](../store/slate.md) to store content on Filecoin and make deals from your browser.
 - Install and launch your [Lotus Node](lotus/README.md).
 Setup your first wallet and learn how to [send and receive ⨎](lotus/send-and-receive-fil.md) and [make storage deals](../store/lotus/store-data.md).
+- Use [Starling](../store/starling.md) to simplify the management of storage deals in Lotus.

 ### 3. Contribute to Filecoin